Temporary Resident Visa

 4. One passport size picture front view white background (recent and without glasses).

 5. Original Letter typed addressed to the Consulate General of Mexico specifying the purpose of your entry in Mexico.
-The letter should include your request to have Temporary Resident Visa, date of travel and port of entry, address in United State and/or Mexico. (original)
+The letter should include your request to have Temporary Resident Visa, where do you work, your salary, date of travel and port of entry, address in United State and the address that you will have in Mexico. (original).

 6. Proof of Employment (US Company):